yungyuc/nsdhw_22sp/project/simpson0114/README.rst

 1. Automatic build system and how to build your program: GNU make
 2. Version control (show how you will use it): Git
 3. Testing framework: Pytest
-4. Documentation: (Will be included in my github repository soon.)

 Schedule
 =========